ThatOcelot/48hours/phoenix.md

 One of the places close to Sky Harbor is the Phoenix Zoo.
 Phoenix Zoo has been focused on conservation since it was founded in 1962.
 You will find many animal species at the zoo, including several species native to Arizona.
 In December, the zoo hosts a light show called ZooLights.

 Right next to the zoo is Papago Park.
-You will find the Desert Botanical Garden there.
+You will find the Desert Botanical Gardens here.
 There is also a pyramid-shaped building that is the tomb of George WP Hunt, the first governor of Arizona.

 There is a famous halal food stand in New York called Halal Guys.
 They are world famous for their chicken platter, consisting of chicken, rice, lettuce and tomato and served with pita bread, white sauce and hot sauce.
 Since you've decided to visit Phoenix and not New York, I'd say this is not for you.
 However, this is not the case.
 Actually, Phoenix has a Halal Guys location, but it's not a food cart but rather a restaurant.

-The next destination I had in mind was the Paragon Science Academy, but since we've already been to the Phoenix Zoo, we don't need to go there.
+The next destination I had in mind was Paragon Science Academy, but since we've already been to the Phoenix Zoo, we don't need to go there.

 Next, we will go to the Heard Museum.
 The Heard Museum is one of the thirty-three Phoenix Points of Pride you've been to three before (Phoenix Zoo, Papago Park, and Desert Botanical Gardens).
 The Heard Museum showcases the culture and history of the indigenous people of the Southwestern United States.